 Learn more about our Patient Engagement products now!
 Turn your patients into active participants in their healthcare by giving them easy access to the same evidence-based information you trust – but delivered in an easy-to-understand format.

-After being diagnosed with an anxiety disorder, you may be relieved to know why you have felt or behaved a certain way.
+After being diagnosed with anxiety, you may be relieved to know why you have felt or behaved a certain way.
 You may also feel overwhelmed about the treatment ahead and what it will mean for your life.
-With care and support, you can manage this condition and recover from it.
+With care and support, you can manage this condition.

 Managing stress and anxiety

 Stress is your body's reaction to life changes and events, both good and bad.
 Most stress will last just a few hours, but stress can be ongoing and can lead to more than just stress.
 Although stress can play a major role in anxiety, it is not the same as anxiety.
 Stress is usually caused by something external, such as a deadline, test, or competition.
 Stress normally passes after the triggering event has ended.

 Anxiety is caused by something internal, such as imagining a terrible outcome or worrying that something will go wrong that will devastate you.
 Anxiety often does not go away even after the triggering event is over, and it can become long-term (chronic) worry.
 It is important to understand the differences between stress and anxiety and to manage your stress effectively so that it does not lead to an anxious response.

 Choose a tension reduction technique that fits your lifestyle and personality.
 These techniques take time and practice.
 Set aside 5–15 minutes a day to do them.
 Therapists can offer counseling and training in these techniques.
 The training to help with anxiety may be covered by some insurance plans.

 Medicines will be prescribed by a health care provider.
 When used together, medicines, psychotherapy, and tension reduction techniques may be the most effective treatment.